remult/remult/docs/docs/migrations.md

    import { generateMigrations } from 'remult/migrations'
    import { dataProvider, entities } from '../config'

-   generateMigrations({ dataProvider, entities })
+   generateMigrations({
+     dataProvider, // The data provider for your database entities, // Entity classes to include in the migration
+     endConnection: true, // Close the database connection after generating migrations (useful for standalone scripts) })
    ```

-   This script imports the `generateMigrations` function from the `remult/migrations` module and your application's `dataProvider` and `entities` from the `config.js` file.
-When executed, it generates migration scripts that reflect the changes in your entities.
+   This script generates migration scripts based on changes in your entities.
+If you're calling this method on a server where the database connection should remain open, omit the `endConnection` parameter or set it to `false`.

 4. **Generate Migrations:** To generate the migration scripts, run the `generate-migrations.ts` script using the following command: